 Fluorescent lights are great for providing ambient light.

 Ambient light is the light that comes from the environment.
 In filmmaking, this can be the actual scene’s lighting.
 It can be the reflection of a lamp or window off someone’s glasses.

-It can also be light reflected back at the camera by a shiny object in the scene like a watch, or a shiny necklace worn by an actress.
+It can also be light reflected at the camera by a shiny object in the scene like a watch or a shiny necklace worn by an actress.

-Trying to control all of these reflections and sources of ambient light in filming is very time consuming and expensive.
-The director of photography has to take into account where each possible reflection might occur in the scene and try to eliminate it by moving lights into place or changing angles so that it might not show up on film.
+Trying to control all of these reflections and sources of ambient light in filming is very time-consuming and expensive.
+The director of photography has to consider where each possible reflection might occur in the scene and try to eliminate it by moving lights into place or changing angles so that it might not show up on film.

-This can be very complicated in scenes with multiple actors and many things happening at once.
-Filmmakers use all sorts of tricks to block light from showing up on film when they don’t want it, or to make sure it does show up when they do want it.
+This can be very complicated in scenes with multiple actors and many things happening simultaneously.
+Filmmakers use all sorts of tricks to block light from showing up on film when they don’t want it or to make sure it does show up when they do want it.

-The next time you’re watching a movie, take note of how many times you see lights reflected off shiny objects onto parts of faces that are supposed to be in shadow, or off shiny objects onto parts of faces that should stay dark.
-There’s no way to avoid this completely without eliminating those objects from the scene altogether.
+The next time you’re watching a movie, note how many times you see lights reflected off shiny objects onto parts of faces that are supposed to be in shadow or off shiny objects onto parts of faces that should stay dark.
+There’s no way to avoid this entirely without eliminating those objects from the scene.